agsb/f2u/docs/Notes.md

 - rellocating some words, including Dr. Ting eForth picture numeric output word

-- avr-suite have a bug "relocation truncated to fit: R_AVR_13_PCREL against 'no symbol' linker error" hard to solve
+- avr-suite have a bug "relocation truncated to fit: R_AVR_13_PCREL against 'no symbol' linker error", trick to solve: change "rjmp \_link" to "jmp \_link", rjmp only works within -2k to +2k addresses, okey for atmega8 but with atmega328, causes relocation error.

 # 23/11/2022